Chapter 6 : Curiosity Killed the Cat...again

 "Remus liked her a lot!" he yelled.

-Tell me something I don't know.
+Tell me something I didn't know.
 "Then why did he break up with her?!"

 For a second, I held my breath as I thought Sirius would finally let slip the real reason behind Remus' mysterious behaviour, but then he just sighed, and I was disappointed.
 This was the secret I would probably never find out, much to my dismay.
 "I just thought she would be different for him.
 They looked so...right together you know?"